fdb/slarg-website/content/research-week-activities/2025-06-26-islamic-knowledges-and-aesthetic-practices.md

 Join us for the screening of *Four Acts of Recovery*, a video installation that follows a family of fisherfolk displaced from their ancestral home of Mul Creek in the fabled Indus Delta, following unprecedented environmental collapse caused by dams and large water infrastructures.
 Unlike the colonial approach of drawing maps to fix and control, the community practice of painting landscapes is a sacred ritual for seeking reconnection.
 It draws on the ancient tradition of drawing talismans in Islamic culture, offering protection and breathing life into a world under threat.

+Open for all, we look forward to welcoming you.

-***Image**: Leaf inscribed with a Qur’anic verse from Surat al-Isra’ (“The Night Journey,” Q.17:80), Turkey, 19th century.
+**\*Image**: Leaf inscribed with a Qur’anic verse from Surat al-Isra’ (“The Night Journey,” Q.17:80), Turkey, 19th century.
 The inscription reads: “And say, ‘O my Lord, make me enter a rightful entrance and make me exit a rightful exit, and grant me from Your Own a power, favoured \[by You].’”*